Abhisheka394/OnlineDoctorAppointment/README.md

 ## Requirements:
 1. Users have to be registered on the site.
-2. User has to give details about medical conditions and the type of doctor he want to book appointment with.
+2. User has to give details about the type of doctor he want to book appointment with.
 3. There will be a doctor signup and signin.
 4. Docter type and specialization to be given
 5. Docter availability to be given (Assume that doctor is available from 9am - 6pm on 5 days a week)